Supports community-led projects that improve Puget Sound water quality through stewardship, restoration, and environmental justice initiatives.

 Due Dates: February 26, 2026 (Spring 2026 cycle) | September 17, 2026 (Fall 2026 cycle)

-Funding Amounts: Up to $40,000 per project; most grants are for one year, but shorter or longer periods are allowed.
+Funding Amounts: Up to $40,000 per grant; typical duration is one year, but shorter or longer periods are allowed.

-Summary: Supports community-led projects to improve Puget Sound water quality through stewardship, restoration, and environmental justice.
+Summary: Supports community-led projects that improve Puget Sound water quality through stewardship, restoration, and environmental justice initiatives.